Loml: Music and lyrics

-Swift wrote and produced "Loml" with Aaron Dessner, who played synth bass, keyboard, piano, and synthesizer on the track.
+Swift wrote and produced "Loml" with Aaron Dessner, who played synth bass, keyboards, piano, and synthesizers on the track.
 Bella Blasko and Jonathan Low recorded the song at Long Pond Studios in the Hudson Valley.
 Swift's lead vocals were recorded by Laura Sisk at Electric Lady Studios, New York, and Christopher Rowe at Prime Recording Studios, Nashville.
 "Loml" was mixed by Serban Ghenea at MixStar Studios, Virginia Beach.
 At 4 minutes and 37 seconds long, "Loml" is a piano-led ballad with a minimal production featuring Swift's vocals accompanied by piano keys, evoking an intimate and melancholic soundscape.
 There were comparisons of the production style of "Loml" to that on Swift's 2020 albums Folklore and Evermore.
 Rob Sheffield of Rolling Stone specifically compared the piano melody to that from the title track of Evermore.

 The lyrics of "Loml" recount a failed romantic relationship that was once full of promises and hopes but ended in devastation, using extensive death-related imagery of phantoms, the Holy Ghost, and graveyards.
 The track begins with Swift's narrator recalling that this relationship started from "rekindled flames" that were "never quite buried".
 She and the love interest got back together after being distant for a while, patching up the "memories of the time [she] was away", telling themselves, "We were just kids, babe."
 Swift's narrator tells herself that she sacrificed her passionate feelings in hopes of stability in this romance: "I thought I was better safe than starry-eyed."
 In return, this romantic partner tells her that she is the "love of [his] life" multiple times.